Birdwatching in the Tokyo Area

-From Jinba-san picnic area (look for Mountain Hawk-Eagle soaring over the surrounding ridges) descend to Jinba-kogen-shita bus stop and from there take the bus back to JR Takao Station.
+From Jinba-san picnic area (look for Japanese or Mountain Hawk-Eagle soaring over the surrounding ridges) descend to Jinba-kogen-shita bus stop and from there take the bus back to JR Takao Station.
 Once back at the station you can take the Chuo line train directly back to Shinjuku or, from the adjoining Keio Takao station, the Keio line train offers a slightly cheaper alternative back to Keio Shinjuku Station.

 About 2 km away on the west side of Takao-san is Icchodaira.
 Here, there is a shelter and an observation platform from where you can look out towards the mountains of Tanzawa and also, on a clear day, see Mount Fuji rising majestically on the horizon.
 Far away to the northwest the southern peaks of the South Alps can just be seen far away in Yamanashi Prefecture.